PVC Installation Guide – Underground Ducts

 Large Diameter Ducts

 Special care should be taken with large diameter ducts.
 Backfilling and tamping should be done without damage to the ducts.
 Temporary bracing can be used inside the ducts or angle rings can be permanently installed on the ducts to provide strength and rigidity.
-Rings should be primed and coated with PCD paint.
+Rings should be primed and coated with PVC paint.

 Polyvinyl Coated Ductwork Load Specifications